Learning from birth

 Ratios in early childhood education and care services

-To make sure they’re giving children quality education and care experiences, early childhood education and care services must follow rules about ratios – that is, how many educators there are per number of children in a classroom or child care space.
+To make sure they’re giving children quality education and care experiences, early childhood education and care services must follow rules about ratios – that is, how many educators there are per number of children at the service.

 Centre-based care

-Rules about ratios in your child’s centre-based care are different for different states and territories.
+Rules about ratios in centre-based care vary across states and territories.

 Family day care